 Turquoise at a Glance

-Turquoise is the master healer stone of sky and earth — a sacred blue-green phosphate mineral revered for millennia across cultures for protection, communication, and holistic healing.
+Turquoise is a sacred blue-green phosphate mineral that has been revered for millennia across cultures.
+It's known for protection, communication, and holistic healing.

-Travelers and adventurers, public speakers, Sagittarians and Pisceans, and anyone seeking a master healing stone that balances body, mind, and spirit
+Travelers and adventurers, public speakers, Sagittarians and Pisceans, and anyone looking for a healing stone that works across the whole body

 Never use water or chemicals — cleanse with moonlight, smudging, or brief contact with the earth; store away from cosmetics and oils